 Graphically, it looks like this:

-Despite, or possibly because of, the increase in revenue, the EP performance reveals that the clubs are struggling to produce a return higher than the cost of all their capital (in other words to be EP positive – see our football report for more details).
+Despite, or possibly because of, the increase in revenue, the EP performance reveals that the clubs are still struggling to produce a return higher than the sum of all costs incurred (in other words to be EP positive – see our football report for more details).

 When we apply the FPI value calculation to individual club performance, the results reveal some interesting underlying trends and shifts.

 The FPI values can be converted to illustrate a monetary value in terms of EP efficiency.
-For instance, in Manchester United’s 2014/15 accounting period, the club achieved an FPI value of 89.94 – thus for every £100 of revenue, the club generated a negative EP of £10.06 (ie 89.94 – £100).
+For instance, in Manchester United’s 2014/15 accounting period, the club achieved an FPI value of 89.94 – thus for every £100 of revenue, the club generated an economic loss of -£10.06 (ie 89.94 – £100).

-Arsenal’s FPI value (94.96 – for every £100 of revenue, the club generated a negative EP of £5.04 ie 94.96 – £100) for the same accounting period is the highest of the three clubs and ahead of Manchester United, a feat previously achieved in 2009-10 and 2011-12.
-Arsenal’s overall FPI performance during the three-year period is near-neutral whilst Manchester City’s has steadily improved.
-This in itself is a continuation of a longer-term trend from 2010-11 when the club returned a negative FPI value.
+Arsenal’s FPI value (94.96 – for every £100 of revenue, the club generated an economic loss of -£5.04 ie 94.96 – £100) for the same accounting period is the highest of the three clubs and ahead of Manchester United, a feat previously achieved in 2009-10 and 2011-12.
+Arsenal’s overall FPI performance during the three-year period is near-neutral whilst Manchester City’s has dropped back based on the latest available year.

-The longer-term trend in FPI values highlights a shallow decline for Arsenal whilst Manchester United have flitted between periods of achieving economic profit and losses following its title-winning and very economically profitable season of 2008-9.
-The stand-out performer of the three clubs is Manchester City which has vastly improved its EP efficiency since 2010-11 despite the lack of a positive EP return.
+The longer-term trend in FPI values highlights a shallow decline for Arsenal whilst Manchester United has flitted between periods of achieving economic profit and losses following its title-winning and very economically profitable season of 2008-9.
+The stand-out performer of the three clubs is Manchester City which has failed to achieve an economic profit since we began monitoring performance in 2008-9.

-It is, however, clear from the above chart that the top English football clubs are generally inefficient in generating economic profits with the three clubs only achieving economic profits on 5 occasions out of a possible 24 between 2008-9 and 2016-17.
+It is disturbingly clear from the above chart that the top English football clubs are generally inefficient in generating economic profits with the three clubs only achieving economic profits on 5 occasions out of a possible 27 between 2008-9 and 2016-17.
 Despite successive increases in revenue throughout the period, the clubs have not generally mastered the ability to spend less than their revenue.
 Manchester City stands out from a FPI perspective as a serial killer of value whilst Manchester United’s quest for another title has brought about a series of consistent economic losses since 2012-13 when the club last lifted the Premier League trophy.